open-quantum-safe/liboqs/docs/algorithms/sig/rainbow.md

 |:------------------------:|:----------------------------|:--------------------------------|:------------------------|:-----------------------------------|:-----------------------------------------------|:---------------------|
 |          clean           | All                         | All                             | None                    | True                               | True                                           | False                |

-Are implementations chosen based on runtime CPU feature detection? **Yes**.

 ## Rainbow-I-Circumzenithal implementation characteristics

 |  Identifier in upstream  | Supported architecture(s)   | Supported operating system(s)   | CPU extension(s) used   | No branching-on-secrets claimed?   | No branching-on-secrets checked by valgrind?   | Large stack usage?   |
 |:------------------------:|:----------------------------|:--------------------------------|:------------------------|:-----------------------------------|:-----------------------------------------------|:---------------------|
 |          clean           | All                         | All                             | None                    | True                               | True                                           | False                |

-Are implementations chosen based on runtime CPU feature detection? **Yes**.

 ## Rainbow-I-Compressed implementation characteristics